 Photos are key to lifestyle bloggers.
-They help to tell the story, showcase the products you want to highlight and are part of the reason many people may visit your blog.
-One thing your blog should do is not only have great images, but make sure they’re the right size.
+They help to tell the story, showcase the products you want to highlight, and are part of the reason many people may visit your blog.
+One thing your blog should do is not only have great images but make sure the photo size for your blog is correct.
 Let’s talk about why size is so important.

 - Under File Naming: Your images should be named with relevant keywords to the post and content you’re creating.
 This is key for increasing your organic search traffic from Google.

 - Under File Settings: Your image format should be JPEG and make sure you select the box under Limit File Size To.
 This will reduce the file size of your image so that your photos are crisp and clear, but won’t slow down your site.
 We recommend setting this to around 200-230K.